Technology, Accessibility, and Design

 - Support tools for parents, caregivers, or teachers of people with visual disabilities.

 May 2018: At the end of the semester, students will give you a final report on their project.
 We hope they will also be able to provide a working version of the system, service, or product.
+There will also be a final celebration of the our collective work that I'd like you to attend.

 Frequently asked questions